he-y/soft-filter-pruning/README.md

 # Soft Filter Pruning for Accelerating Deep Convolutional Neural Networks
-The PyTorch implementation for [this paper](http://xuanyidong.com/publication/ijcai-2018-sfp).
-This implementation refers to [ResNeXt-DenseNet](https://github.com/D-X-Y/ResNeXt-DenseNet).
+The PyTorch implementation for [our IJCAI 2018 paper](http://xuanyidong.com/publication/ijcai-2018-sfp).
+This implementation is based on [ResNeXt-DenseNet](https://github.com/D-X-Y/ResNeXt-DenseNet).

 ## Requirements
 - Python 3.6